 This Business Plan sets out a requirement for ongoing Government capital funding for train and signalling programmes.
-We need certainty on this long-term funding to place orders with the supply chain and start to deliver these major programmes.
+While we welcome the capital funding agreement for 2024/25, we need certainty on this long-term funding to place orders with the supply chain and start to deliver these major programmes.